 Scientists also showed that if they treated mice with an ineffective antibiotic, both bacteria levels and inflammation levels stayed high.
 This kind of test could help to find result whether an antibiotic is working in cases where a patient’s symptoms haven’t improved within a few days.

 Bhatia imagines that this methodology could be utilized to decide if a patient has bacterial or viral pneumonia, which would assist specialists in deciding if the patient ought to be given anti-infection agents or not.
-The complete test, growing a bacterial culture from hacked up bodily fluid, takes a few days, so specialists base their choices on the patients’ indications and X-ray imaging – a procedure that may not generally be precise.
+The complete test, growing a bacterial culture from hacked up bodily fluid, takes a few days, so specialists base their choices on the patients’ indications and X-ray imaging.
+This procedure may not generally be precise.

 The researchers are also working on sensors that could easily distinguish between an active and dormant form of tuberculosis.